Fikri Che Soh

-Mohammad Fikri bin Che Soh (born 1 February 1998) is a Malaysian professional footballer who plays for Malaysia Super League club Kedah Darul Aman as a goalkeeper.
+Mohammad Fikri bin Che Soh (born 1 February 1998) is a Malaysian professional footballer who plays for Malaysia Super League club Kelantan The Real Warriors as a goalkeeper.

 Club career

 Kelantan

 Fikri began his career playing for Kelantan youth team.
 He has been promoted into senior team and made his debut for Kelantan in 1—1 draw against Negeri Sembilan on 14 April 2018.